AnthonyNgunjiri/AnthonyNgunjiri/README.md

  - 👋 Hi, I’m AnthonyNgunjiri,pursuing a bachelors degree in Information and Communication Technology at Murang'a university of Technology.
- - 👀 I’ve an interest in programming ,and have done several PLs from C,C++,VB, to HTML,javascript, React and still learning some more.
+ - 👀 I’ve an interest in programming ,and have done several PLs from C,C++,VB, to HTML,javascript, React, nodejs and still learning some more.
 - 🌱 I’m currently learning data science using python,where
     i intend to build my PL skills